-Coaching encompasses a vast array of variables that contribute to an individual’s performance or success.
-It’s not just about getting stronger or faster, although that’s often the end goal, there are many other factors where coaching can assist:
+Coaching encompasses a vast array of components that contribute to an individual’s performance and success.
+It’s not just about getting stronger or faster, although that’s often the end goal, there are many other situations where coaching can help:

 While we’re talking goal-setting, many go for physical challenges, and events……and there are plenty to choose from!